 Americans are becoming more prepared for retirement

 The Center for Retirement Research at Boston College calculates the National Retirement Risk Index.
 It’s updated every three years, relying, in part, on the same Federal Reserve data that EPI uses.
-According to those numbers, 52% of working-age households in 2013 would be able to maintain their pre-retirement levels of consumption once they stopped working.
+According to those numbers, 52% of households were at risk of not being able to maintain their pre-retirement income through retirement.
 That’s a marked increase from the 30% that the Boston College analysts calculated for 1989.

 People in retirement rely on a number of sources of income: earned income (29% of people over age 65 work at least part time), Social Security, pensions, investment income, and retirement savings.
 Many of them also receive other sources of income including disability benefits, veterans’ benefits, and support from relatives.

 If you want a precise target, Nationwide has a detailed calculator that looks at your current resources and income to determine how much you should save each month to reach your goals.
 For example, a 32-year-old with $60,000 in gross income should be saving $978 a month if he or she expects to retire in 30 years on 80% of his or her income (given a lot of other factors, such as projected Social Security income and the possible value of a house).

 If your employer has a retirement plan, your first step should be to sign up.
 If you are already signed up, see if you can contribute a little more money to it – even an extra few dollars from every paycheck will add up.
 If you do not have a retirement plan at work, investigate such alternatives as IRA plans or annuities.